Need to talk to someone? Someone who’ll really listen? You’re not alone.

 To clear up the confusion, Henry breaks it down:

-What is a psychotherapist?
+What is a psychotherapist or mental health counseller?
 These trained healthcare professionals help people with mental challenges such as anxiety, depression or grief.
-They’re often referred to as therapists or counsellors.
+Only some provinces regulate psychotherapists and counsellors (see the table below).
 Provincial health insurance doesn’t cover their fees, but your workplace health benefits may.

 What is a psychiatrist?
 They’re medical doctors who often work with people with severe mental illnesses, like schizophrenia or bipolar disorder.
 Unlike psychologists or psychotherapists, psychiatrists’ medical background allows them to prescribe medication to their patients.
 Some psychiatrists may also practise psychotherapy or work with a therapist to help treat their patients.
 Provincial health insurance covers costs for Psychiatrists.